 A plaintext collection will be represented and stored using three collections:

 Encrypted Data Collection (EDC): this collection will store the original documents in encrypted form together with some cryptographic metadata.
 Every document in the plaintext collection is stored in the EDC with the following changes: (1) the values of the encrypted fields are encrypted using a standard symmetric-key encryption scheme; and (2) a new field called _safeContent of type array is added to the document.
 The _safeContent field is used to store cryptographic metadata and is indexed.
-Note also that the encrypted fields will now have binary type independently of their original types.
+Note also that the encrypted fields will now have binary types independently of their original types.

 Encrypted State Collection (ESC): this collection stores state information that is needed for the underlying structured encryption scheme to operate.
 Note that this collection does not contain any data from the plaintext collection and it may be hidden from the user.
 The ESC holds three types of documents: